BruceEckel/WinterTechForum-hugo/content/opening-session/index.md

   - Law of two feet
   - Law of two ears and one mouth
   - Invert your participation mode
   - It's OK to try any experiment via post-it.
-Like Julie's request for help on python.
+Example: one person requested help on python.
     Even if only one person shows up you'll have an experience.
-If no one shows up, you might have scheduled it against something that people really wanted to see, it doesn't mean your idea was bad.
+If no one shows up, you might have scheduled it against something that people really wanted to attend&mdash;it doesn't mean your idea was bad.

 - Afternoon sessions
   - Skiing